 The Analog I/O option incorporates a real time clock with battery backup.
-This can be used as backup of the clock function included in the Adjustable frequency drive as standard.
-See 3.2.8 0-7 Clock Settings.
+This can be used as a backup of the clock function included in the adjustable frequency drive as standard.
+See section Clock Settings, parameter group 0-7.

-The Analog I/O option can be used for the control of devices such as servos or valves, using the Extended Closed-loop facility, thus removing control from the Building Management System.
-See 3.19 Main Menu - Extended Closed-loop - Group 21.
-There are three independent Closed-loop PID controllers.
+The Analog I/O option can be used for the control of devices such as servos or valves, using the extended closed-loop facility, thus removing control from the building management system.
+See section Parameters: Ext.
+Closed-loop - FC 100 parameter group 21-.
+There are three independent Closed-Loop PID controllers.